|

 for collectors, museums

 and film companies.
-Natural gut tennis strings are still produced and sold
+Natural gut tennis strings are still produced and

 in small quantities for antique rackets.
 During recent years there have been